Bringing Your Preterm Baby Home: 8 Tips for Making Breastfeeding or Pumping Work

-We hope that someday all moms of preterm babies will get the guidance and support they need to successfully transition from hospital to home; but until then, here are a few tips for making breastfeeding or pumping work:
+We hope that someday all moms of preterm babies will get the guidance and support they need to successfully transition from hospital to home; but until then, here are 8 tips for making breastfeeding or pumping work with a premature baby.

 5) Protect your milk supply while your baby matures.
 Chances are you will be discharged with a baby who is doing well but can be challenging to feed.
 He may fall asleep quickly at the breast, need to be wakened for feedings, or have to be coaxed to latch-on.
 Maybe he isn't latching at all and you are pumping your milk.
 If any of these situations are the case, it's important to be vigilant about your milk supply.
 If you're doing a lot of pumping, use a hospital grade pump.
 There are many things you can try to establish and maintain your supply when your baby is an inconsistent nurser.

 6) Call on others for support.
 What you are doing is hard.
 You may be stuck in an endless cycle of pump-feed-supplement-pump with barely a moment to sleep – and all while caring for other kids!
 If there was ever a time to call in reinforcements, it's now.
 Ask family and friends to help with meals, shopping, cleaning, and any other things you need to neglect in the service of caring for your baby.
 If you can afford it, consider hiring a postpartum doula who can offer additional support.

 8) Consider taking a breastfeeding supplement.